 The Capture feature has two modes: Screenshot and Stream.
 Screenshot capture will capture the entire screen and save to a USB device.
-Stream capture will create a PCAP file and store the file on a USB device for later recall to the instrument or for further analysis.
+Stream capture will create a PCAP file capturing up to 1.6 seconds of IP data at 10Gbps (approximately 2GB) on a USB device for further analysis.
 Both modes are useful for comparing sources or capturing transient events.